-For example, if ABC Company takes a loan of $10,000 from the bank, in balance sheet, ABC Company will put in the following manner –
+For example, if ABC Company takes a loan of $10,000 from the bank, in the balance sheet, ABC Company will put it in the following manner –

 - Second, on the “liability” side, there will be “Debt” of $10,000.

-Though, this is the most surface level understanding of balance sheet; once you understand it, we can develop this understanding.
+Though this is the most surface-level understanding of the balance sheet, we can develop this understanding once you understand it.

 Let’s understand assets first.

-In assets section, we will first include “current assets”.
+In the assets section, we will first include “current assets.”

-Current assets are assets which can be quickly liquidated into cash.
+Current assets are assets that can be quickly liquidated into cash.
 Here are the items we will consider under “current assets” –

 - Cash & Cash Equivalents

 - Short-term investments

 - Prepayments & Accrued IncomeAccrued IncomeAccrued Income is that part of the income which is earned but hasn't been received yet.
 This income is shown in the balance sheet as accounts receivables.